fitzland/dwm-setup/README.md

 - Keybindings for window navigation, layouts, and scratchpads
 - Integration with `sxhkd` for extended keybinding management
 - Custom `rofi` keybinding viewer (optional)
+- `slstatus` for system information in the bar
+- `ft-picom` for transparent windows and compositing
+- `dunst` for lightweight notifications

 ---